ShiftyShifter/ShiftyShifter/README.md

 ### :man_technologist: About Me:

-I am a Front-end developer & UI designer who focuses on creating beautiful and functional user experiences.
+I am a Front-end developer who focuses on creating beautiful and functional user experiences.

 - :tr: I am Turkish.
 - :seedling: I'm currently learning React and other frameworks.